-In my project of a modern replica of a retro computer “Agat-7” I needed to generate several different clocks.
-Some of them can be produced by the PLL built in FPGA, others are a simple division of the main clock.
-But there is another group of clock signals that are not as simple to get.
+In my project of a modern replica of a retro computer, “Agat-7”, I needed to generate several clocks.
+The PLL built-in FPGA can produce some of them; others are a simple division of the main clock.
+But another group of clock signals is not as simple to get.
 I use a 50MHz oscillator with FPGA and produce the main system clock of 32.5MHz by PLL.
-It is perfect for a VGA output in 1024×768 mode and for the CPU clock (32.5 / 32 = 1.016MHz), but it is not good for the TV output which requires 10.5MHz for pixel clock and 17.734475MHz for colour encoding subcarrier.
-Instead of using additional oscillators, user svofski from zx.pk.ru forum suggested me to use phase accumulator to generate such frequencies in FPGA.
-It is a quite simple but efficient method that can be also used for generating different waveforms apart of a simple clock signal.
+It is perfect for a VGA output in 1024×768 mode and the CPU clock (32.5 / 32 = 1.016MHz), but it is not good for the TV output, which requires 10.5MHz for pixel clock and 17.734475MHz for the colour encoding subcarrier.
+Instead of using additional oscillators, user svofski from zx.pk.ru forum suggested I to use phase accumulator to generate such frequencies in FPGA.
+It is a simple but efficient method that can also generate different waveforms apart from a simple clock signal.
 You can have more information about it in Wikipedia.

-I’ve created a simple calculator to determine constants and accuracy of the generator:
+I’ve created a simple calculator to determine the constants and accuracy of the generator:

 Here is an example of a VHDL code.
 It generates 17.5MHz output clock from 250MHz clock using a 32-bit accumulator register:

-As you can see, despite of an accurate average frequency of the clock, individual periods are different.
-If we use a 250MHz main clock the picture becomes much better:
+As you can see, despite an accurate average clock frequency, individual periods are different.
+If we use a 250MHz main clock, the picture becomes much better:

 There are still some irregularities in the duty cycle, but they are good enough for most purposes.
-At least in my project abovementioned TV signals are generated from a 275MHz clock (produced by a PLL multiplication) with this method and the output is quite impressive.
+At least in my project, the abovementioned TV signals are generated from a 275MHz clock (produced by a PLL multiplication) with this method, and the output is quite impressive.

-To use the calculator, you need to enter the main clock and the desired clock frequencies as well as the intended length of the accumulator register.
-The best achievable frequency and its variance against the goal is calculated.
-If the result is not good enough, try to increase accumulator length.
+To use the calculator, you need to enter the main clock, the desired clock frequencies, and the intended length of the accumulator register.
+The best achievable frequency and its variance against the goal are calculated.
+If the result is not good enough, try to increase the accumulator length.

-Also, the calculator shows how the duty cycle fluctuates from period to period compare to the ideal 50% duty cycle.
-To improve this parameters the initial clock frequency needs to be increased.
+The calculator also shows how the duty cycle fluctuates from period to period compared to the ideal 50% duty cycle.
+To improve this parameter, the initial clock frequency needs to be increased.

-Of course that method is not universal but can serve as a great tool in many cases, reducing elements in a project or allowing to use cheaper FPGA with less PLLs on board.
+, Of course, that method is not universal but can serve as a great tool in many cases, reducing elements in a project or allowing cheaper FPGA with fewer PLLs on board.
 The calculator helps to assess the drawbacks of the method in each particular situation and make a decision of which method of clock generation to use.

-Hope this post will help in you in your projects.
+Hope this post will help you in your projects.
 See ya!